easyawslearn/Terraform-Tutorial/EC2withJenkins/README.md

 # Terraform-Tutorial # Jenkins Install in EC2 Instance

-Terraform Tutorial is the set of examples of [Terraform](https://www.terraform.io/) modules that is building the EC2 Instance witj jenkins infrastructure resources on AWS Cloud.
+Terraform Tutorial is the set of examples of [Terraform](https://www.terraform.io/) modules that is building the EC2 Instance with jenkins infrastructure resources on AWS Cloud.

 To learn about module, follow the readme of each module.